-In Colorado, unemployment fraud is defined as knowingly making a false statement or withholding information in order to receive benefits to which you are not legally entitled.
-This subjects a person to criminal theft charges.
-In addition to possible jail time and fines, a conviction may require you to remit penalty payments in addition to the overpayments received through the fraud.
+In Colorado, unemployment fraud is knowingly making a false statement or withholding information in order to receive benefits to which you are not legally entitled.
+This subjects you to criminal theft charges that carry jail, fines, and restitution for any over-payments received, plus a penalty of 65% of these over-payments.

 - 1. What is unemployment fraud?